-Chiropractic care, in combination with ART®, Graston®, Fascial Abrasion, or FAKTR and rehabilitation, is effective for a wide variety of conditions.
+Chiropractic care, in combination with Dry Needling, ART®, Graston®, Fascial Abrasion Technique, FAKTR and patient specific rehabilitation, is effective for a wide variety of conditions.
 The following is a partial list of some of the most common conditions we see.
 If you do not see your specific condition listed, we encourage you to give us a call so we can personally address your particular concerns.

 Carpal Tunnel Syndrome (CTS)

 CTS has become one of the most widespread occupational health problems we face today.
 It affects millions of people a year, and with our growing reliance on computers there seems to be no end in sight.

 The syndrome is commonly caused by pressure on the median nerve just above the wrist, but similar symptoms can occur from pressure on the median nerve at different locations in the arm.
 Pressure on this nerve can be caused by an injury or sustained use from common activities like typing, chopping, hammering, or pushing.
 Symptoms of CTS range from wrist pain, numbness, tingling, burning, weakness or loss of grip strength, and loss of sleep due to discomfort.